Below are some frequently asked questions about HighPoint Hybrid Academy.

 What will class size be limited to?

-We keep each class limited to 18 students.
-Our kindergarten (Primer) class is limited to 12 children and our first and second grades (Alpha and Beta) is limited to 16.
-This program is highly individualized so students will work to their ability level within the class.
+We keep each class limited to 16 students.
+Our kindergarten (Primer) class is limited to 12 children and our first and second grades (Alpha and Beta) are limited to 14.

 Are there required parent volunteer hours?

 No. However, parent involvement in the program is always welcome and appreciated.
 We want to create a wonderful place for children to learn together.
 Field trips, activity days, and special events are exciting ways that parents can be involved and will be encouraged to set up on off-campus days.
 If you want to help in a child’s classroom specifically, that would need to be discussed and approved with the director and teacher.